Haudenosaunee Confederacy Origin • Onondaga Lake • Sovereignty Near Syracuse

 Type: Diplomacy & land relations

-Strategic alliances (Dutch, British) via Two Row Wampum (1613) and Silver Covenant Chain.
-Post-Revolution, Treaty of Canandaigua (1794) affirmed sovereignty.
+Strategic alliances formed with European powers via the Two Row Wampum (1613) and Silver Covenant Chain.
+Post-Revolution, the Treaty of Canandaigua (1794) formally affirmed sovereign rights.

 Period: 1788–present